kopierschnitte/venus.dbus-senec-enfluri/README.md

 # dbus-senec-enfluri
 Integrate an EnFluRi meter, connected to a Senec Home storage system into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

+It can be used in concert with my other script [venus.dbus-senec-inverter](https://github.com/kopierschnitte/venus.dbus-senec-inverter) to fully integrate a Senec Home system into Victron's ecosystem.

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the EnFluRi to the VenusOS and GX devices from Victron.
 Idea is pasend on @RalfZim project linked below.

 ## Inspiration
 This project is my first on GitHub and with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge: